2.4 Apply equitable and inclusive recruitment and hiring practices

 Description of Best Practices

-Design selection processes that reduce bias and improve chances for women with diverse social identities to be successful (e.g., pre-defining selection criteria and varied assessment methods to analyze different strengths, and using behavior-based interview techniques,[1] and structured instead of unstructured interviews)
+Design selection processes that reduce bias and improve chances for women to be successful (e.g., pre-defining selection criteria and varied assessment methods to analyze different strengths, and using behavior-based interview techniques,[1] and structured instead of unstructured interviews)

 Develop assessment criteria valuing more diverse skill sets